A PATH TO A CAREER AS AN ILLUSTRATOR

 2) Learn anatomy basics with a focus on using primitive shapes.
 This will help you learn to express forms and block out ideas clearly and quickly.
 You don’t necessarily need to become an anatomy expert.
 But being able to draw posed figures with reasonably realistic proportions will open doors to many, many more client projects and will make the work you do accomplish more useful to real-world productions.
 Start at reubenlara.com/anatomy

 3) Set aside a monthly budget for online education and then set a schedule to go through the courses.
-Learn the same topic from at least two (if not three) teachers.
+Learn the same topic from at least two (if not three) teachers whose work you want to emulate.
 Everyone teaches slightly differently, and the more variety of explanations you expose yourself to, the better you’ll understand a topic.
-Don’t limit yourself to “your style” or a specific discipline.
+Don’t limit yourself to “your style” or a specific discipline or subject matter.
 Take a short course on Typography or Product Design or Environment Design, even if you think it doesn’t relate to your area of interest.
-The more you expose your brain to a variety of disciplines, the more you’ll see the basic fundamentals of design and draftmanship at play.
-I still take courses to this day, and even though I’ve been doing this for a long time, I always learn something new or get another valuable perspective on what I already know.
+The more you expose your brain to a variety of disciplines, the more you’ll see the basic fundamentals of design and draftsmanship at play.
+You’ll also be able to take on a greater variety of work, knowing that you can continue to build on some of the introductory courses you’ve been exposed to.
+I still attend new workshops to this day, and even though I’ve been doing this for a long time, I always learn something new or get another valuable perspective on what I already know.
 A mindset about education and links to resources can be found at reubenlara.com/education

 4) Set aside a budget to pay for regular critique.
 This can be paying for an hour of an artists’ time (once a month, once every two months, etc), or attending a community college course with access to art instructors who can review your work.
 The more you benefit from critique the faster you’ll grow.

 5) Don’t get obsessed with social media.
-Posting to social media is fine, but the danger is that, while you are learning, you only spend time doing art to impress your followers and don’t spend enough time exercising your art skills.
-If you do post, don’t be influenced by both good or bad comments.
+Posting to social media is fine, but the danger is that, while you are learning, you only spend time creating art to impress or grow your followers and don’t spend enough time exercising your art skills.
+If you do post, don’t be overly influenced by either good or bad comments.
 Most of your audience doesn’t know how to critique art in a way that will help you grow.

 6) Take a short business course.
 Artists often don’t make money because they don’t understand how business works or the relationship between the value of their work and the needs of their clients’ businesses.
 Additionally, they risk not developing the ability to understand, respect, and work within someone else’s budget.
 Udemy.com, LinkedInLearning.com, and Skillshare.com all have short, inexpensive business classes.
 Take two or three, you’ll learn something from each.